-- 1. Select Build> Floor> Build New Floor [18].
+- 1. Select Build> Floor> Build New Floor III.
 The New Floor dialog displays. - 2.
-Select Derive new 2nd floor plan from the 1st floor plan and click OK to close the New Floor dialog to display the Floor 2 Defaults. - 3.
+Select Derive new 2nd floor plan from the 1st floor plan and click OK to close the New Floor dialog to display the Floor 2 Defaults.

 Click OK and a floor plan for the second floor is created based on the exterior walls of the first floor plan.
-We will need to edit the walls of our second floor manually.
-It will be difficult to know where the second story walls should be without knowing where the first floor walls are located.
+To create a foundation or basement